 Managing organizational change is a hands-on course where you'll learn about specific frameworks, models, and perspectives on effectively managing change in public, private, and nonprofit organizations.

 You'll be exposed to introductory theories to organizational change and then move into the key concepts of how change occurs within an organization.
 In particular, you'll face practical cases to learn how to overcome resistance to change and how to lead change within different levels of an organization's hierarchy.
 Furthermore, we focus on the motivation to reform public sector organizations, and the effects that such reforms can have on policy implementation.
 By course end, you will have a broad comprehension and the necessary tools for changing organizations successfully.

-Students complete two elective courses at NYU Wagner from an array of choices, including:
+You will complete two elective courses at NYU Wagner from an array of choices, including:

 View the full set of NYU Wagner course offerings.

-Students complete two elective courses at UCL from an array of choices, including:
+While in London, you'll complete two elective courses at UCL from an array of choices, including:

 View the full set of UCL course offerings.

 Each student will develop a personal academic plan in consultation with a faculty advisor.
 Some students may choose to cluster their courses in a specific area, such as International Governance and Policy, Management and Policy, or Applied Economics.

 Note: Course prerequisites are discussed with your advisor to determine preparedness for specific elective courses.

 Capstone (April - mid-August)